danilocangucu/hsk-bikeapp/README.md

 - Total number of journeys that end at this station; and
 - Station location on the map with a popup showing the station's name and bikes capacity.

-To learn more about the functions that handle the stations list, please refer to the ``getStationData``, ``showSingleStation``, and ``renderMap`` functions in ``src/Stations.js``.
+To learn more about the functions that handle the stations list, please refer to the ``getStationData``, ``showSingleStation``, and ``renderMap`` functions in ``src/Stations.js`` and ``handlers/addstation.go``.

-Please note that in order to display the maps properly, you will need to insert the Mapbox API key that has been provided in the application in the ``renderMap`` function.
-If you encounter any issues, please do not hesitate to contact me via phone or email, both of which can be found within the application.
+Please note that in order to display the maps properly, you will need to insert the Mapbox API key that has been provided in the application in the ``renderMap`` function in ``src/Stations.js``, line 100.

-### Add Station
+### Add a station

 In this subsection, you can add a new station using the provided form.
 The fields that need to be filled out include:

-- ID: The number of the station.
-Please note that there is no discernible pattern to the station IDs in the stations dataset, so the user must input a number.
-- Station Names: The station name should be provided in Finnish, Swedish, and English.
+- Station Names: The station name should be provided in Finnish, Swedish, and English;
-- Addresses: The address should be provided in Finnish and English.
+- Addresses: The address should be provided in Finnish and English;
-- Operator (Optional): Operator (Optional): While the dataset only includes "CityBike Finland" or no operator at all, users can choose to leave this field empty or enter an operator of their choice.
+- Operator (Optional): While the dataset only includes "CityBike Finland" or no operator at all, users can choose to leave this field empty or enter an operator of their choice;
-- Capacity: The capacity field has a maximum value of 44, which is based on the largest capacity present in the dataset.
+- Capacity: The capacity field has a maximum value of 44, which is based on the largest capacity present in the dataset;
-- Count of journeys that originated from this station
+- Count of journeys that originated from this station;
 - Count of journeys that ended at this station.

 The last two fields were included because even if a station has not been added to the system, the company may have this information and give it to the user.

 The form will be validaded and, if the validation succeeds, a new station will be added in the database.
 The station will be automatically rendered in the Single station view subsection.

-To view how this section is implemented, please refer to the functions in ``src/AddStation.js``.
+Notes:

-Note: The fields for city names ("Kaupunki" in Finnish and "Stad" in Swedish), x (Latitude), and y (Longitude) in the database will be populated automatically once the addresses are validated through a Google Cloud API request.
-To ensure that these requests are successful, please insert the API KEY provided in the application into the ``validateAddresses`` function located in ``src/AddStation.js``.
-If you encounter any issues, please do not hesitate to contact me.
+1. The fields for city names ("Kaupunki" in Finnish and "Stad" in Swedish), x (Latitude), and y (Longitude) in the database will be populated automatically once the addresses are validated through a Google Cloud API request.
+To ensure that these requests are successful, please insert the API KEY provided in the application into the ``validateAddresses`` function located in ``src/AddStation.js``, line 149.
+2. The fields "FID" and "ID" will be automatically filled.

+To view how this section is implemented, please refer to the functions in ``src/AddStation.js`` and ``handlers/addstation.go``.

 ## Journeys

 Here, you can look at all journeys from the database.
 Since there's a lot of data, I chose to import batches of 3000 journeys and then a scrolling pagination of 50 journeys per scrolling.
 In the table of this section, the following information can be seen:

 - Departure (date and time);
-- From (departure station);
+- From (Finnish name of departure station);
-- To (return station);
+- To (Finnish name of return station);
 - Distance (in km); and
 - Duration (of the journey, in hours, minutes and seconds).